xmidt-org/docs/content/docs/operating/caduceus.md

 ```bash
 curl -i -H "Authorization: Basic AUTHOKEN" HOSTNAME:PRIMARY_PORT/hooks
 ```
-Where HOSTNAME is your DNS record, docker container, or ip address listening on the PRIMARY_PORT.
-Where AUTHOKEN is the `authHeader` in the yaml configuration file.
+Where `HOSTNAME` is your DNS record, docker container, or ip address listening on the `PRIMARY_PORT`.
+Where `AUTHOKEN` is the `authHeader` in the yaml configuration file.

 ```